WuTheFWasThat/vimflowy/PLUGINS.md

 Keep in mind:
 - Reads are cached.
 It's assumed nobody else is writing data.
 - Small changes to a large object result in a large write to store
-- Version your data!
-That way vimflowy can detect incompatible formats upgrades which would otherwise make vimflowy crash.
-- Document your storage schema when appropriate.
+- Document and version your storage schema when appropriate.
 Data migrations may be implemented eventually.

 # Feedback